Are Your Cybersecurity Disclosure Controls and Procedures Up to Date?

 Properly responding to material incidents could protect your organization from receiving charges from the SEC.

-Until recently, the SEC rarely enforced actions on cybersecurity incidents.
-However, two recent charges against companies indicate things are changing.
+In the past, the SEC rarely enforced actions on cybersecurity incidents.
+However, three enforcement cases against companies indicate things are changing.

-A property title company in California and an educational services company in the United Kingdom received enforcement actions for not properly disclosing facts surrounding a material cybersecurity incident.
+A property title company in California, an educational services company in the United Kingdom, and a software company in South Carolina received enforcement actions for not properly disclosing facts surrounding a material cybersecurity incident.

 In each case, front-line IT personnel might not have: